-Step 2: With the ECP-100 power switch in the OFF position, apply power to the altitude encoder, then slide the ECP-100 power switch to the on position.
+Step 2: With the ECP-100 power switch in the OFF position, apply power to the avionics buss supplying power to the altitude encoder, then slide the ECP-100 power switch to the on position.
 The ECP-100 will beep twice then display the current pressure altitude transmitted from the altitude digitizer.

-ALTITUDE PROGRAMMER ALT 00800
+ALT 00800